2019-2020 PILOT CLUB BOARD MEMBERS INSTALLATION

 To achieve universal awareness and prevention of brain-related disorders and disabilities for all ages.

-To do this, we: come together in friendship and give people an outlet for service.
-We provide financial and hand-on-support for national and local initiatives with PI's focus.
+To achieve this, we: come together in friendship and give people an outlet for service.
+We provide financial and hands-on-support for national and local initiatives with Pilot Intertnational’s focus.

 Pilot International's focus: "Do More, Care More and Be More," by: